 1944 – 1988

-Ken Stanaback was founder and president of Conical Tool Company.
+Ken Stanaback was founder and president of Global & Conical Cutting Tools.
 He recognized early on in his tooling experience that the need for a tapered end mill was absolutely necessary.
 The design of such a revolutionary cutting tool kept him on a quest that would culminate with his patented “constant spiral” tapered end mill.
 Countless hours of his time were spent refining what would turn out to be one of the major breakthroughs in the cutting tool industry in the 1940’s.
 From 1944 well into the 1950’s, Ken, through much trial and error, was able to offer ten different types of end mills, soon followed by the newly developed left-hand spiral tapered end mills.
-For nearly a decade Ken was owner, grinder, milling machine operator, flute polisher, and salesman.
+For nearly a decade Ken was the owner, grinder, milling machine operator, flute polisher, and salesman.
 For Ken, working sixty hour weeks was a way of life.
 The early sacrifices included having to live and raise a small family in the front of the shop they owned.
-By the 1960’s the ever increasing popularity of the tapered end mill pushed Ken to begin selling worldwide.
-Conical was manufacturing end mills for England, Germany, Japan and over thirty more countries.
+By the 1960’s the ever-increasing popularity of the tapered end mill pushed Ken to begin selling worldwide.
+Global & Conical was manufacturing end mills for England, Germany, Japan and over thirty more countries.

 HARRIET STANABACK – PRESIDENT